ApplicationsOfLanguageModels/course-website-S2025/projects.md

   - Feasibility and novelty.
   - Initial methodology outline (subject to change).

+> **Note**: The suggested projects are only starting points.
+They are not meant to be complete or novel ideas.
+You are expected to research these topics thoroughly, examine existing work, and brainstorm ways to innovate.
+Students are also encouraged to come up with their own ideas, using the suggestions as inspiration rather than strict guidelines.

+---

 ### **Preliminary Implementation**
 - **Deliverable**: Progress so far.
 - **Deadline**: Feb 19